 For example, a sole proprietor is liable for the debt of his business up to his personal assets.
 Whereas promoters of a limited liability company are not so liable.
 The liability of the promoters of a limited liability company is limited to the extent of their investment in the company, except in a case of a criminal investigation.

 If you currently have a day job and wish to start a small business, it will serve you right to start on part time while keeping your regular job.
 This way you are not in a hurry.
 And you are able to learn, make the mistakes an d build traction before going full scale.

 If you are not employed and you are considering business as a career, you still need to take the cautious approach.
 Start small, learn the ropes, the tricks and incrementally invest more to grow the business.

 #10.
 GET A MENTOR

-You can also learn from established business people by reading the books they wrote or books written about them, read their biographies, read about their businesses, understand what they do and have them replicated in your own endeavour.
+You can also learn from established business people by reading the books they wrote or books written about them.
+Read their biographies and businesses.
+Understand what they do and have them replicated in your own business.

 #11.
 CHOOSE A LOCATION

 Deciding on where to conduct your business from is an important part of your business planning process.
-Usually your choice of location is influenced by a number of needs, the most common of which are: the need to be close to your market, your source your raw materials from (if you are involved in the production of physical goods), cost of the location such as office rent and associated levies, amongst other factors.
+Usually your choice of location is influenced by a number of needs.
+The most common of which are: the need to be close to your market, where you source raw materials from (if you are involved in the production of physical goods), cost of the location such as office rent and associated levies, amongst other factors.

 However, with the pervasive role of the internet, the traditional considerations can be dealt with easily.
 Many small business initiatives operate from home and many big corporations today started from the garages of their founders.
 With a good web presence, you can meet customers’ needs satisfactorily across the globe.
 You have to decide whether to operate from your home, at least during the initial period, or pay for an office space.
 Working from home will save you money but you will have to deal with the distractions of family members.